-We believe that the Department of Physics and Astronomy at the University of Pittsburgh offers its graduate students an excellent financial support package.
+We believe that the Department of Physics and Astronomy at the University of Pittsburgh offers its doctoral graduate students an excellent financial support package.
 The package enables graduate students in good standing to concentrate on their education, not on financial burdens.
 Our comprehensive package supports students throughout their graduate careers.
 For extensive information in regards to external funding, Fellowships and Funding: A-Z is a great resource for prospective students.
 Pay particular attention to early fall deadlines such as those for the NSF Graduate Research Fellowship Program!

 The Dietrich School of Arts and Sciences also offers Travel Grants.

 Our financial support package generally covers five consecutive years of graduate study, providing a student remains in good academic standing and is making satisfactory progress towards his/her degree, and is in residence, either in the Department or at an appropriate research facility.
 There are three four-month terms per year.
 For the Fall of 2020 the normal level of salary support for Teaching Assistants (TA) and Graduate Student Research Assistants (GSR) is $29,220/year (3 terms).
 The Dietrich School of Arts and Sciences Predoctoral Fellowship is $23,688 (2 terms) and is supplemented by a third term of TA or GSR provided by the department.
 Given Pittsburgh's low cost of living, this is a very comfortable income.
 First-year students in good academic standing after their first two terms are guaranteed summer support (in the form of a GSR, TA, or Fellowship) while on campus or at a related research facility.